Sword: Southeast Asia

 In Indonesia, the images of Indian style swords can be found in Hindu gods statues from ancient Java circa 8th to 10th century.
 However the native types of blade known as kris, parang, klewang and golok were more popular as weapons.
 These daggers are shorter than a sword but longer than a common dagger.

-In the Philippines, traditional large swords known as the Kampilan and the Panabas were used in combat by the natives.
+In the Philippines, traditional large swords known as kampilans and panabas were used in combat by the natives.
 A notable wielder of the kampilan was Lapu-Lapu, the king of Mactan and his warriors who defeated the Spaniards and killed Portuguese explorer Ferdinand Magellan at the Battle of Mactan on 27 April 1521.
 Traditional swords in the Philippines were immediately banned, but the training in swordsmanship was later hidden from the occupying Spaniards by practices in dances.
 But because of the banning, Filipinos were forced to use swords that were disguised as farm tools.
 Bolos and baliswords were used during the revolutions against the colonialists not only because ammunition for guns was scarce, but also for concealability while walking in crowded streets and homes.
 Bolos were also used by young boys who joined their parents in the revolution and by young girls and their mothers in defending the town while the men were on the battlefields.
 During the Philippine–American War in events such as the Battle of Balangiga, most of an American company was hacked to death or seriously injured by bolo-wielding guerillas in Balangiga, Samar.
 When the Japanese took control of the country, several American special operations groups stationed in the Philippines were introduced to Filipino martial arts and swordsmanship, leading to this style reaching America despite the fact that natives were reluctant to allow outsiders in on their fighting secrets.

+Pre-Columbian Americas

+The macuahuitl is a wooden broadsword and club that was utilized by various Mesoamerican civilizations, such as those of the Aztecs, Maya, Olmecs, Toltecs, and Mixtecs.

+Pacific Islands

+In the Gilbert Islands, the native Kiribati people have developed a type of broadsword made from shark teeth, which serves a similar function to the leiomano used by the Native Hawaiians.